MerlijnWajer/tracy/doc/reference.rst

 Multiple options can be passed by using the OR operator.

-Returns the tracy record created.
+Returns the tracy instance created.

 tracy_free
 ----------